napari/docs/docs/developers/contributing/testing.md

 #### Running a subset of test using tox

 The part of tox call after `--` is passed to pytest.
 So you can run a subset of tests using tox as well.
-For example, to run only tests in `src/napari/layers/image/` file using Python 3.13 and pyqt6 on Linux, enter:
+For example, to run only tests in `src/napari/layers/image/` file using Python 3.13 and pyqt6, enter:

 ```sh
 tox -e py313-pyqt6 -- src/napari/layers/image